Arthur-Sebastian/project-linkedlist/README.md

-# project-linkedlist
+# 21Z-EADS-TASK1-MILLER-ARTUR

-A university project kept for learning progress tracking purposes.
+A laboratory task for EADS.